Location

 About Program

-Seeking a great jumping-off point for exploring other destinations in Europe?
-At CET Prague, you can test the waters of an international career by pursuing an internship at a local or multinational company.
-With CET Prague at FAMU programs explore a creative track and develop a final project under the guidance of some of the most skilled creative minds teaching in Europe.
-Highlights of these programs include a Traveling Seminar, which varies its destinations based on the program track, Czech roommates, and a host of activities that shine a light on local culture.
+Looking for a great base to explore Europe?
+At CET Prague, choose from four courses that will shape your experience, each offering unique excursions and activities.
+You can also test the waters of an international career by pursuing an internship at a local or multinational company.
+At CET Film Production at FAMU, immerse yourself in Prague’s artistic scene while producing a narrative film under the guidance of some of the most skilled creative minds teaching in Europe.
+Highlights of both these programs include a Traveling Seminar (which varies in destinations based on the program) and a host of activities that we like to call "Czechtivities"—organized by our very own Czech Roommates!

 Video and Photos